centria/cs-exercises-20/README.md

 ##### Section 4

-* CrEate a method called PrintTriangle(int size) that prints a triangle by using the PrintStars method.
+* create a method called PrintTriangle(int size) that prints a triangle by using the PrintStars method.
 So the call PrintTriangle(4) should print the following:

 ```console
 *